 13. T-Party Presentation: Dan Burden, J’boro and Behind the Green Mask

 14. Chapter 10, Jonesboro Vision 2030 Draft)

 Here is my suggestion for all who have read the above article.
 Look at the following documents for your area: comprehensive plan, transportation plan, and land use plan.
+They are found by googling “your county name and those terms”.
 Are the terms she references above found in your plans?
 I can guarantee they are.
 Why?
 Because UN Agenda 21 is global.
 It is the 21st century plan for the world.
 If you mobility is limited, your ability to escape is limited.
 It makes you very easy to control.